TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/TableList.rst

     Boolean

 :aspect:`Description`
-    When active, this property defines that the sequence of records should be sorted in reverse order.
+    If set to TRUE, the records will be sorted in descending order.

 :aspect:`Default value`
     FALSE

 :aspect:`Required`
-    Yes
+    No

 readOnly
 ~~~~~~~~